backdrop-contrib/google_tag/README.md

 Issues
 ------

-Bugs and Feature requests should be reported in the (Issue Queue)[https://github.com/backdrop-contrib/google_tag/issues].
+Bugs and Feature requests should be reported in the [Issue Queue](https://github.com/backdrop-contrib/google_tag/issues).

 Troubleshooting
 ---------------